 -

-Artists: Renowned names like Lok Chitrakar specialize in preserving the authenticity of this art form.
+Artists: Famous personalities as Lok Chitrakar specialize in maintaining the originality of this form of art.

 2. Sculptures